-Things to keep in mind when creating jobs:
+Things to consider when creating jobs:

-You want to retarget customers who have visited your site in the last week, have not purchased in the last 30 days, have purchased more than $500 in their lifetime, and have a favorite product category of "Jeans".
+In this example, you want to retarget customers who have visited your site in the last week, have not purchased in the last 30 days, have purchased more than $500 in their lifetime, and have a favorite product category of "Jeans".

 This example assumes the necessary date selections and rules to identify visitors with a customer's favorite product category, lifetime order value, and days since last purchase.

-You want to retarget customers who visited your site during the December holiday season, are currently a VIP Customer, engage most with email, and frequently use coupons.
+In this example, you want to retarget customers who visited your site during the December holiday season, are currently a VIP Customer, engage most with email, and frequently use coupons.

-This example assumes the necessary date selections and rules required to identify visitor’s identified as VIP Customers, engages most with email, and frequently uses coupons.
+This example assumes the necessary date selections and rules required to identify visitors identified as VIP Customers, engages most with email, and frequently uses coupons.